daz4126/Nanny-State/README.md

 - **FAST** - automatic page renders that are blazingly fast.
 - **MINIMAL** - only 3kb minified and zipped.

-**NANNY STATE** stores data in a single state and automatically renders the view when it changes.
+**NANNY STATE** stores data in a single state object and automatically renders the view when it changes.
 This keeps your code organized and easier to maintain without the bloat of other libraries.

 It's easy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.